 - Contributing to the creation of single-room-occupancy (SRO) units.

-The RDA typically allocates 10% to 20% of tax increment from each project area fund to affordable housing, per 17C requirements.
+The RDA typically allocates a minimum 10% to 20% of tax increment from each project area fund to affordable housing, per 17C requirements.
 For project areas without a restricted budget or a housing requirement, 10% of non-obligated funds have traditionally been allocated.
 Depending on needs of the community and direction from elected officials, the RDA may fund additional budgets for affordable housing.